BMO Vancouver Marathon

 On March 11, the COVID-19 outbreak was characterized as a pandemic by the World Health Organization.
 March 12, B.C.
 Provincial health officer Dr. Bonnie Henry stated that event organizers are to cancel all gatherings of 250 people or more.
 March 13, the volunteer Board of Directors at RUNVAN® officially announced the cancellation of this year’s event.
 Vancouver’s only Marathon event draws runners from 65+ countries and many of those countries have their own travel restrictions, as well, as a result of COVID-19.
 Centers for Disease Control and Prevention (CDC) further suggests a ban of large scale events.
 Given the directive of the health organizations, the BMO Vancouver Marathon could not safely proceed as initially planned.

-Why can’t the race be rescheduled?
+Why couldn’t the race be rescheduled?

 What happens to the money I’ve been raising for charity?